 For the 1957 model year, Studebaker-Packard offered a single model range, the Clipper.
-The final "real" Packard rolled off the assembly line in July 1958.
+These were essentially Studebaker President models with different ornamentation.

 In 1959, Studebaker-Packard fielded four Stude-based models, shortly thereafter the Packard nameplate was removed from the marketplace.
 In 1962, as Studebaker was introducing the all-new Avanti, the Packard name was officially removed from the corporation's name.